 The proprietary risk of the company is high.
 Meaning that only Aventon can produce and sell the electrical components within the bike.
 So if someday the company shuts down and you have some serious problems with your e-bike the company won’t be available to service it.

 However, Aventon has been in the market for a while now and hopefully won’t go anywhere anytime soon.
 Moreover, the Aventon Sinch is backed up with a one-year comprehensive warranty and a lifetime warranty on the frame.

 The company also has authorized dealers all over the place so if something goes wrong you can actually take it to them.
 They are familiar with the product.
-They know how to diagnose, how to tune-up and fix.
+They know how to diagnose, how tune-up, and fix.

 The Sinch uses Kenda tires.
 These are known to be mainstream and kind of thin tires.
 In fact, they don’t have puncture protection which can result in small punctures, thistles, and thorns.
 One of the reviewers recommends throwing some slime in there to help with it.